GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Introduction

 \section{Introduction}

-Continuous black-box optimisation concerns problems defined over real-valued domains in which objective functions can only be queried through evaluations, usually being expensive, noisy, or analytically unavailable, making gradient-based methods often impractical.
-These characteristics motivate the use of population-based and stochastic optimisation algorithms, whose performance can vary substantially with the geometry of the underlying objective landscape~\citep{kerschke2019automated}.
+Continuous black-box optimization concerns real-valued problems whose objective functions can only be queried through evaluations, often without reliable gradients and sometimes under expensive or noisy evaluations.
+Different derivative-free and stochastic optimizers can behave very differently on such problems, depending on landscape properties such as conditioning, modality, separability, and local geometry~\cite{kerschke2019automated}.
+Automated Algorithm Selection (AS) aims to exploit this variability by selecting an appropriate solver for a given problem instance.

-Automated Algorithm Selection (AS) aims to exploit this variability by learning a mapping from a problem instance to a suitable solver.
-A large fraction of existing AS methods relies on \emph{fixed} landscape descriptors computed from limited probes.
-These descriptors can be effective when training and test instances come from closely related distributions, but their performance can degrade under more demanding transfer settings, especially problem-split evaluation where the underlying function family changes~\citep{dietrich2024impact,petelin2025pitfalls,cenikj2025landscape}.
-One plausible reason is that fixed summary descriptors compress probe information into handcrafted statistics that may capture suite-specific regularities without preserving the spatial structure relevant to solvers that adapt to local geometry, such as CMA-ES~\citep{hansen2016cma} and derivative-free quasi-Newton methods~\citep{berahas2019derivative}.
+A central difficulty is how to represent a problem under a limited query or probing budget.
+Most existing AS methods rely on global landscape descriptors computed from sampled evaluations~\cite{cenikj2026survey}.
+These descriptors can be effective when training and test instances come from closely related distributions, but their performance can degrade under more demanding transfer settings, especially problem-split evaluation where the underlying function family changes~\cite{dietrich2024impact,petelin2025pitfalls,cenikj2025landscape}.
+One plausible reason is that such descriptors compress probe information into global statistics that may capture suite-specific regularities without preserving the spatial structure relevant to solvers that adapt to local geometry, such as CMA-ES~\cite{hansen2016cma} and derivative-free quasi-Newton methods~\cite{berahas2019derivative}.

-This paper investigates whether a more geometric probe of the objective can provide a more transferable basis for solver selection under the standard probe-then-select setting.
-We propose \emph{Geometric Probing for Algorithm Selection} (\textbf{GeoPAS}), which represents a problem instance by a collection of coarse multi-scale two-dimensional slices sampled at random centres, orientations, and logarithmic scales.
-Intuitively, these slices retain local geometric patterns, such as basin shape, anisotropy, and multimodality, that scalar summary descriptors may discard, while randomisation across locations, orientations, and scales reduces reliance on any single coordinate system or suite-specific pattern.
-Each slice is evaluated on a local grid with an associated validity mask, encoded by a shared convolutional network, and aggregated permutation-invariantly into an instance representation.
-Solver selection is then made risk-aware through log-scale performance prediction combined with an explicit penalty on tail failures.

-We evaluate GeoPAS on COCO/BBOB with a 12-solver portfolio in dimensions 2--10 under three increasingly strict protocols: leave-instance-out, grouped random splits, and leave-problem-out.
-Beyond aggregate performance, we examine failure modes and the sensitivity of the method to probing budget.